adedaniel/My-Website/src/pages/new-year-project/index.md

  <br/>

 ##### Safe to say I started the new year coding.
-I wanted to make something fun and engaging and brief so I made this.
+I wanted to make something fun, engaging and brief so I made this.
 It was completed within 8 hours (I know right?)
 Check it out!

 <br/>
 <br/>